 "We want the Government to look at the effects of introducing a levy, which has been done with great success in Ireland.

-"We are also calling on all retailers in the city to follow the example of those who offer reusable bags to their customers, such as the North Laine Traders Association who have recently launched a sustainable bag."
+"We are also calling on all retailers in the city to follow the example of those who offer reusable bags to their customers, such as the North Laine Traders Association who have recently launched

 Her motion was rejected by councillors who opted for a much tougher stance by backing a motion from Tory councillor Maria Caulfield to ban plastic bags.